thijoubert/chulapa/collections/_posts/2022-03-29-Identify-who-accessed-to-external-tenants.md

 <br/>
 # A first answer with Azure AD Sign In Log
-With the advent of cross-tenant access and new policy for collaboration with external tenants (via Inbound and Outbound settings), Microsoft has brought this issue back into the spotlight.
+With the **advent of cross-tenant access and new policies for collaboration with external tenants** (via Inbound and Outbound settings), Microsoft has brought this issue back into the spotlight.

-In the Azure AD Sign In Logs, more information has recently appeared:
+In the Azure AD Sign In Logs, **more information has recently appeared**:

 - Resource Tenant ID: Guid of the tenant of the accessed resource
 - Home tenant ID : Guid of the tenant to which the user is attached and used to validate his identity
 - Cross tenant access type: B2B Collaboration or B2B Direct

 <img src="https://thijoubert.github.io/assets/img/posts/2022-03-29_Identify-who-accessed-to-external-tenants_2.png" >